 The important thing to keep in mind is that it is recommended that you opt for dual diagnosis treatment if you were diagnosed with more than one of these drug related disorders.

-Center for Network Therapy is a facility in Middlesex, NJ providing services in and around Middlesex County.
+Center for Network Therapy is a rehab program providing services in and around Middlesex County.

 They provide a wide range of services, settings and treatment approaches such as:Buprenorphine Detoxification, Outpatient Drug Rehab, Motivational Interviewing.